minorua/Qgis2threejs/source/2.9/Exporter.rst

       * Animation
          Toggles `Animation` panel visibility.

-      * Console
-         Toggles `Console` panel visibility.
-         Console panel displays information for debugging, mainly JavaScript side information.
-         Python side debug information is logged to log messages panel in QGIS window.
-         You can enter JavaScript statements and execute them.

    * Always on Top
-     Brings the exporter window to front of all other application windows.
+      Brings the exporter window to the front of all other application windows.

 * Help

    * Usage of 3D Viewer

-     ✏
+      Displays the controls for the 3D viewer in the web view.

    * Help Contents
-     Opens the plugin document in default browser.
-Internet connection is required.
+     Opens the plugin documentation in the default browser.
+Requires an internet connection.

    * Plugin Homepage
-     Opens the plugin homepage in default browser.
-Internet connection is required.
+     Opens the plugin homepage in the default browser.
+Requires an internet connection.

    * Send Feedback
-     Opens the plugin issue tracking system in default browser.
-Internet connection is required.
+     Opens the plugin issue tracker in the default browser.
+Requires an internet connection.

    * About Qgis2threejs Plugin...
-     Displays the plugin version you are using.
+     Displays the plugin version.

 Scene Settings